rdelfin/pe_mentorship/week_6/ex_1.md

 Interestingly, you can see two `tmux` processes here.
 We're going to focus on the one with all the child processes.
 This is the instance of tmux you're seeing on your terminal.
-Notice there's two instances of bash (your shell), and each one's running a program, one has the `./loop`, and the other has the instance of `ps` that output the tree.
+Notice there are two instances of bash (your shell), and each one's running a program, one has the `./loop`, and the other has the instance of `ps` that output the tree.